savvas-paragkamian/arthropods_assessment_crete/readme.md

 Full IUCN assessments of the species are downloaded from the [IUCN web resource](https://www.iucnredlist.org).
 In advanced search, the Taxonomy, Land regions and Filter on Endemics fields are used to download data.
-We use the World, Europe, Greece Land regions and endemics to generate 3 different datasets.
+We use the World, Europe, Greece Land regions and endemics to download "Search Results" of 3 different datasets.
 Crete endemics are not included in the IUCN assessment so we filter from our curated Cretan endemics.
 These data are used to compare with our preliminary analysis.